FrangaL/kali-arm/README.md

 ### Building
 - These scripts are tested on Kali Linux `arm64`, `x64`, and `x86` installations only _(We **recommend x64**)_
-- Make sure you run the `./common.d/build_deps.sh` script before trying to build an image, as this installs all required dependencies
+- Make sure you run the `./common.d/build_deps.sh` script before trying to build an image, as this installs all required dependencies.
+You may need to reboot after installing the build dependencies, if you do, the script will mention it at the end.
 - You will need at **least 8GB of RAM or use SWAP file**

 An example workflow to build a _[Raspberry Pi 4](https://www.kali.org/docs/arm/raspberry-pi-4/) Kali Linux image_ would look like: